theimowski/PropertyBasedTestsWithFSharp/slides/index.md

 1. Standard approach
 2. Property based approach
 3. Working example
-4. How to come up with a reasonable test
+4. How to come up with a good test
 5. How we use it in Phoenix

 Credits: http://fsharpforfunandprofit.com/